-Students scoring less than the passing minimum (decided on relative The letter grade 'U' indicates prevention from appearing for Examination (due to shortage of attendance) and 'W' indicates authorized student withdrawal from the examination concerned.
-A student having F grade need not redo the course, but can appear for basis) marks shall be deemed to have failed and be given 'F' grade. the supplementary examination.
-However, a student having U grade will necessarily redo the course, when it is offered again.
-The U grade shall stay in the record of the student until he/she completes the also be stated in the record.
-The Cumulative Grade Point Average subject later; the number of attempts made to pass the course will (CGPA) will be revised accordingly.
+Students scoring less than the passing minimum (decided on relative basic) marks shall be deemed to have failed and be given "U" grade.
+A student having "U" grade need not redo the course, but can appear for the supplementary examination for the courses organized at the start of the following semester.
+The Cumulative Grade Point Average (CGPA) will be revised accordingly.
 The grade acquired by the student later will be indicated in the grade card of the appropriate semester.
 A candidate who earns a minimum of 5 grade points in a course shall be declared to have successfully completed the course.